soroushdeimi/sush-core/USER_GUIDE.md

 ## Safety and Legal Notice

-- SpectralFlow is for legitimate privacy protection
+- Sush Core is for legitimate privacy protection
 - Respect local laws and regulations
 - Don't use for illegal activities
 - Use responsibly and ethically